guilhermeSousa1/guilhermeSousa1/README.md

 ---
 ### About 👀

-Open to offers of remote freelance/contract projects or remote-friendly permanent opportunities.
+Open to offers for remote freelance/contract opportunities.

 Fronted Developer with multiple years of proven success in architecture, design, development and testing of a broad range of complex and innovative client-side web applications.